Types of weathering

 FeOOH + nH 2 O → FeOH ∙ nH 2 O

-Of the minerals, chlorides have the best solubility - halite, sylvin, etc. In second place are sulfates - anhydrite, gypsum.
+Of the minerals, chlorides - halite, sylvin, etc. - have the best solubility.
+In second place are sulfates - anhydrite, gypsum.
 In third place are carbonates - limestones and dolomites.
 Due to the dissolution of these rocks, karst forms both on the surface and at depth.

 WEATHERING CRUST

 The weathering crust is a collection of various eluvial formations.
-Such a residual weathering crust is called automorphic.
+Such residual weathering crust is called automorphic.

 With prolonged weathering and appropriate conditions, well-defined zones of the weathering crust are formed, which have their own textural and structural features and mineral composition.